martinring/thesis/src/2-Pre-Deployment.md

 # A Priori Verification {#chap:specific}

-> *This chapter is based on the original work “Change impact analysis for
-> hardware designs — from natural language to system level” [@Chimpanc]*

 To allow thought about the verification of systems after deployment, we will first establish a top-down agile work-flow for *a priori* verification in this chapter.
 To this end, we will introduce the different abstraction levels from